Optimal cleaning for singular values of cross-covariance matrices: Abstract

 \section{Abstract}

-We give a new algorithm for the estimation of the cross-covariance matrix $\E XY'$ of two large dimensional signals $X\in\mathbb{R}^n$, $Y\in \mathbb{R}^p$ in the context where the number $T$ of observations of the pair $(X,Y)$ is itself large, but with $T\centernot\gg n,p$.
-This algorithm is optimal among \emph{rotationally invariant estimators}, i.e. estimators derived from the \emph{empirical estimator} by \emph{cleaning} the singular values, while letting singular vectors unchanged.
-We give an interpretation of the singular value cleaning in terms of overfitting ratios. \en{abstract}
+We give a new algorithm for the estimation of the cross-covariance matrix $\mathbb{E} XY'$ of two large dimensional signals $X\in\mathbb{R}^n$, $Y\in \mathbb{R}^p$ in the context where the number $T$ of observations of the pair $(X,Y)$ is large but $n/T$ and $p/T$ are not supposed to be small.
+In the asymptotic regime where $n,p,T$ are large, with high probability, this algorithm is optimal for the Frobenius norm among \emph{rotationally invariant estimators}, i.e. estimators derived from the \emph{empirical estimator} by \emph{cleaning} the singular values, while letting singular vectors unchanged. \en{abstract}